Use Transaction History, not Activity

 Generic CSV — manual entry or other brokers

 Include stock purchases in your export.
 Cost basis is calculated from your share positions.
 If you bought shares outright and then sold covered calls (CCs) on them, your Transaction History export must include the Equity buy rows (e.g. "Bought 100 APLD @ 37.15").
 Same if you received shares from an assigned put — include any Equity rows.
 Re-import a CSV that contains those stock buys so the app can show cost basis after your CCs close or expire.
+View PLT % and Cost basis per ticker on Portfolio Analytics.

 Mark assigned CSPs only when applicable.
 If a cash-secured put was assigned (you received shares at the strike), edit that option and check "CSP was assigned (shares acquired at strike − premium)".
 If you bought stock outright and only sold CCs, you don’t need to mark anything — just make sure the stock purchase is in the CSV.